Taking School Outdoors, Part 1

 - Set up a birdfeeder.
 Have children observe, identify and draw the different types of birds that eat at the feeder.
-Wildbirds.com offers plenty of birdwatching information, including how to get started, and resources for identification.
-Use this bird song list to identify birds by the song they make.
+Kids can get started birding with these tips.
+Try to identify birds by song.

 - Lie in the grass and observe the weather.
 Look up at the clouds, read the temperature, feel the wind, and note the humidity.
 Track the weather for one week and record the results on a chart.
 Check out some weather lesson plans or visit The Weather Channel or the National Weather Service for more weather resources.

 - Go camping.
 Why not take homeschooling on the road?
-Camping is a wonderful way to make learning come alive, and to let kids experience what they are learning.
-Homeschool-your-boys.com has some great ideas for how to make camping fun and educational!
+Camping is a wonderful way to make learning come alive and to let kids experience what they are learning.
+Try these great ideas for how to make camping fun and educational!

 - Go on a photographic scavenger hunt.
 Give children a camera and have them take pictures of different items that relate to something you are studying.
 Give them a list of the items they must capture, and give a prize if they are able to get a photo of all of the items on the list!
 This exercise builds observation skills as well as photographic skills.